 Lake George real estate is some of the most expensive in Minnesota, although Lake George house values don't compare to the most expensive real estate in the U.S.

-Lake George is a blue-collar town, with 39.42% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Lake George is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Lake George who work in sales jobs (16.35%), food service (7.69%), and teaching (7.69%).
+Lake George is a blue-collar town, with 42.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Lake George is a town of sales and office workers, production and manufacturing workers, and service providers.
+There are especially a lot of people living in Lake George who work in sales jobs (10.20%), teaching (10.20%), and office and administrative support (9.18%).

 Another notable thing is that Lake George is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Lake George’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Lake George is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Lake George does not have a public transit system used by locals to get to and from work.

 The people who call Lake George home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lake George residents report their race to be White, followed by Native American.
-Important ancestries of people in Lake George include German, Norwegian, Polish, Scandinavian, and French Canadian.
+The greatest number of Lake George residents report their race to be White.
+Important ancestries of people in Lake George include German, Norwegian, Polish, English, and Swedish.

 The most common language spoken in Lake George is English.
-Other important languages spoken here include Slavic languages and Native American languages.
+Other important languages spoken here include Spanish and Slavic languages.

 In addition, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
 If you like locations that fit that description, you may like this neighborhood.
 Based on NeighborhoodScout's exclusive analysis, with only 11 people per square mile living here, this neighborhood is less crowded than 96.9% of America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.